peerdavid/remapy/README.md

 two values of the hex code to zero: #xxxxxx00.
 <img src="doc/custom_colors.png" />

+## Filter
+You can use the filter (upper right) to display only a documents that contain the given search string (not case sensitive).
+To search only for bookmarked icons, start your search string with "*".
+For example to search for all bookmarked documents that contain "remapy", enter "*remapy".

 ## Other features
  - Synchronization via the remarkable cloud